 - Adolena: Designed in order to extend the South African National Accessibility Portal [14] with OBDA capabilities.
 It provides a rich class hierarchy, but a quite poor structure for properties.
 This means that queries over this ontology will usually be devoid of tree-witnesses.
 No data-generator is included, nor mappings.
 Requirements Missing: O1, O2, D2, S1 - LUBM: The Lehigh University Benchmark (LUBM) [12] consists of a university domain ontology, data, and queries.
 For data generation, the UBA (Univ-Bench Artificial) data generator is available.
 However, the ontology is rather small, and the benchmark is not tailored towards OBDA, since no mappings to a (relational) data source are provided.
-Requirements Missing: O1, Q2, M1, M2, D1 - DBpedia: The DBpedia Benchmark consists of a relatively large-yet, simple7-ontology, a set of user queries chosen among the most popular queries posed against the DBpedia8 SPARQL endpoint, and a synthetic RDF data generator able to generate data having properties similar to the real-world data.
+Requirements Missing: O1, Q2, M1, M2, D1 - DBpedia: The DBpedia benchmark consists of a relatively large yet, simple8-ontology, a set of user queries chosen among the most popular queries posed against the DBpedia9 SPARQL endpoint, and a synthetic RDF data generator able to generate data having similar properties to the real-world data.
 This benchmark is specifically tailored to triple stores, and as such it does not provide any OBDA specific components like R2RML mappings, or a data set in the form of a relational database.

-Requirements Missing: O1, O2, Q2, M1, M2 - BSBM: The Berlin SPARQL Benchmark [3] is built around an ecommerce use case.
-It has a data generator that allows one to configure the data size (in triples), but there is no ontology to measure reasoning tasks, and the queries are rather simple.
-Moreover, the data is fully artificial.
+Requirements Missing: O1, O2, Q2, M1, M2